typhoonworks/usher/README.md

 - 🔐 **Token generation**: Create invitation with a single API call
 - 🏗️ **Framework agnostic**: Works with any Ecto-based application
 - 🤝 **Flexible usage tracking**: For tracking invitation link usage
-- ⏰ **Expiration management**: Extend, set, or remove expiration dates from invitations
+- ⏰ **Expiration management**: Extend or set expiration dates for invitations, or create never-expiring invitations

 ## What's planned?
+- [x] Invitations with no expiration date.
 - [ ] Auto-cleanup of expired invitations.
 - [ ] More advanced usage tracking.
+   - [x] Linking invitation tokens to user accounts (e.g. to track which user registered with which invitation): Added in v0.3.0.
    - [ ] Metadata about those who visited and used the invitation (approx. location, user agent, etc.).
-   - [x] Linking invitation tokens to user accounts (e.g. to track which user registered with which invitation): Added in v0.3.0.
 - [ ] Invitation expiration after X number of uses (including one-time use links).
 - [ ] One-time use invitation links tied to specific email addresses.
 - [ ] Descriptions for invitation links so you can provide context for its usage.